michaelaA19/diem-unified-charter/diem-unified-charter.md

 - Framework (Informational) describing conceptual model of operation and key terminology
 - Data model and validation (Standards Track)
 - Discovery (Standards Track) (multiple)

+### BoF v2 discussion TODO: should this WG adopt both digital and physical assets?

+It is not typical for IETF work to address the expectations of entities that are legally responsible for determining if a standard is suitable for a given use case.
+However, the digital emblems space has several such entities who own emblems recognized under international law.
+This Working Group will only develop solutions when the corresponding entity is actively engaged (in addition to the typical engagement of future implementors) to avoid inventing solutions that cannot be adopted by their intended audience.